middlewarehq/middleware/README.md

 - MTTR measures how swiftly a team can restore service after a failure occurs in production.
 - The team's average incident resolution time is utilized to compute its MTTR.
-- When treating Revert PRs as incidents, the resolution time for an incident is calculated from the creation of the original PR to the merging of the revert PR.
+- When treating Revert PRs as incidents, the resolution time for an incident is calculated from the merging of the original PR to the merging of the revert PR.

 **Change Failure Rate (CFR)**